maniksurtani/blackhole/README.md

 Feel like contributing?
 -----------------------

-Great!
-Just fork the project on GitHub and issue a pull request with your changes.
+Fork the project on GitHub and issue a pull request with your changes.

 License
 -------